 The paper in one paragraph

-"Encouraging Divergent Thinking in Large Language Models through Multi-Agent Debate" by Liang et al., published on arXiv in May 2023 (arXiv:2305.19118, reference implementation on GitHub), proposed and evaluated a protocol they called Multi-Agent Debate (MAD).
-Two or more LLMs answer a question independently, then exchange and challenge each other's answers across multiple rounds.
-A judge — either a separate model or a deterministic aggregation rule — writes the final answer based on the full transcript.
-The paper demonstrates that MAD outperforms both a single LLM and a single LLM doing self-reflection on reasoning and factuality benchmarks, and names the core failure mode of self-reflection: Degeneration of Thought.
+"Encouraging Divergent Thinking in Large Language Models through Multi-Agent Debate" by Liang et al. (arXiv:2305.19118, reference implementation on GitHub).
+The protocol: two or more LLMs answer a question independently, then exchange and challenge each other's answers across a few rounds.
+A judge — either a separate model or a deterministic aggregation rule — writes the final answer from the transcript.
+The paper shows MAD beats both a single LLM answering once and a single LLM reflecting on its own answer.
+It also names the failure mode of self-reflection — Degeneration of Thought.

 That's the claim.
-The rest of this article explains the experimental setup, the quantitative results, the mechanism, what Joint Chiefs inherits from it, and the important caveats that the paper itself flags.
+The rest of this article walks through the setup, the results, the mechanism, what Joint Chiefs takes from it, and the caveats the paper flags itself.

 The experimental setup

-The paper runs MAD on two kinds of tasks that are hard for single-model chain-of-thought: counter-intuitive arithmetic (Common MT / "Common Machine Translation" and a small math set) and commonsense reasoning benchmarks.
+The paper runs MAD on tasks that are hard for single-model chain-of-thought — counter-intuitive arithmetic (Common MT and a small math set) and commonsense reasoning benchmarks.
 The choice is deliberate.
-Easy tasks don't discriminate between protocols because every model gets them right.
-Hard tasks — where models differ — are where a debate layer has room to help.
+Easy tasks don't tell you anything because every model gets them right.
+Hard tasks, where models disagree, are where a debate layer has room to help.

-The judge's job in MAD is not to vote.
-It's to read the full debate and pick the answer with the stronger argument — or synthesize a third answer if neither side is fully right.
+The judge's job is not to vote.
+It reads the full debate and picks the side with the stronger argument — or synthesizes a third answer if neither side is fully right.
 That detail matters more than the two-debater setup, and it's the part that carries over most directly to code review.

 What the paper found